mlii0117/COV-CTR/README.md

 We evaluate our model each epoch and report BLEU-4 and CIDER values on validation and testing sets.

-The initial findings are summarised and submitted to the ICCV which are also available in [Arxiv](https://arxiv.org/abs/2006.03744).

-Our code will be available once the paper is accpeted.
+Paper is available in [Arxiv](https://arxiv.org/abs/2006.03744).

 If you are interested in this dataset and would like to jointly augment this dataset, please connect us: Mingjie.Li@monash.edu

-If you use this dataset, please cite our work
+If you use this dataset and code, please cite our work.

 ~~~
 @article{li2020auxiliary,